3 Trends to Consider Before AI Deployment

 a.)
 Define the end goal before you start vendor selection.
 Is your intent to displace staff?
 Reallocate to new projects?
 Drive key financial drivers?
 The right vendor will understand your intent, and have experience impacting it for others.

 b.)
 Assess your resources.
 Many health systems do not have the technical resources with the right skill sets to implement AI internally, so making the investment in an implementation partner is worth it.
-For others, funds are a constraint and thus they are willing to add new skill sets to existing IT resources to manage it internally.
+For others, funds are a constraint and thus are willing to add new skill sets to existing IT resources to manage it internally.

 An example AI use case